See Do Experience

 Built in 1919, The Durie Hill Underground Elevator is New Zealand’s only public underground Elevator and is still used on a daily basis by locals and visitors.

-Access is through a long pedestrian tunnel and then you’re welcomed aboard the elevator for the 66-metre ride to the top of the hill and it costs $2.
+Access is through a long pedestrian tunnel, or an adit to be more precise – this tunnel has no exit point.
+You’ll be welcomed aboard the elevator for the 66-metre ride to the top of the hill.
+The ride costs $2 return for adults, $1 for children.

 The construction of the Durie Hill Underground Elevator enabled the development of the Durie Hill Garden Suburb in 1920.
 This suburb was planned by the architect Samuel Hurst Seager, and is considered to be the first modern New Zealand suburb.
 The elevator continued to be operated by the company until 1 June, 1942 when control passed to the Council, which continues to operate the complex today.